Holiday happenings around Pinellas County

 SAFETY HARBOR — Harbor Holiday Nights got underway Dec.
 4 at Folly Farm Nature Preserve, 1562 Dr. Martin Luther King St. N., Safety Harbor.

-The event will also be presented Friday and Saturday, Dec.
-11-12 and 18-19.
+The event will continue Friday and Saturday, Dec.
+18-19.
 Hours are 5 to 9 p.m.
 Admission is $4 a person, which includes a light-up necklace or glasses to view the lights.

 For information, visit www.SafetyHarborRecreation.com.